Contextual Explanation Networks: Introduction

 Explanation is a fundamental part of the human learning and decision process~\citep{lombrozo2006structure}.
 Inspired by this fact, we introduce \emph{contextual explanation networks} ({\CENs})---a class of architectures that learn to predict and to explain jointly, alleviating the drawbacks of the post-hoc methods.
 To make a prediction, {\CENs} operate as follows (Figure~\ref{fig:illustration}).
 First, they process a subset of inputs and generate parameters for a simple probabilistic model (\eg, sparse linear model) which is regarded interpretable by a domain expert.
 Then, the generated model is applied to another subset of inputs and produces a prediction.
 To motivate such an architecture, we consider the following example.

 \paragraph{A motivating illustration.} One of the tasks we consider in this paper is classification of households into poor and not poor having access to satellite imagery and categorical data from surveys~\citep{jean2016combining}.
-If a human were to solve this task, to make predictions, they might assign weights to features in the categorical data and explain their predictions in terms of the most relevant variables.
-Moreover, depending on the type of the area (based on the available imagery), they might select slightly different weights for different areas (\emph{e.g.}, when features indicative of poverty are different for urban and rural areas).
+If a human were to solve this task, to make predictions, they might assign weights to features in the categorical data and explain their predictions in terms of the most relevant variables (\ie, come up with a linear model).
+Moreover, depending on the type of the area (as seen from the imagery), they might select slightly different weights for different areas (\emph{e.g.}, when features indicative of poverty are different for urban, rural, and other types of areas).

-The {\CEN} architecture given in Figure~\ref{fig:illustration} imitates this process by learning an encoder that maps images (the context) to parameters of sparse linear models which are further used for prediction.
+The {\CEN} architecture given in Figure~\ref{fig:illustration} imitates this process by making predictions using sparse linear models applied to interpretable categorical features.
+The weights of the linear models are contextual, generated by a learned encoder that maps images (the context) to the weight vectors.
 The learned encoder is sensitive to the infrastructure presented in the input images and generates different linear models for urban and rural areas.
 The generated models not only are used for prediction but also play the role of explanations and can encode arbitrary prior knowledge. {\CENs} can represent complex model classes by using powerful encoders.
 At the same time, by offsetting complexity into the encoding process, we achieve simplicity of explanations and can interpret predictions in terms the variables of interest.

 The proposed architecture opens a number of questions: What are the fundamental advantages and limitations of {\CEN}?
 How much of the performance should be attributed to the context encoder and how much to the explanations?
 Are there any degenerate cases and do they happen in practice?
 Finally, how do \CEN-generated explanations compare to alternatives, \eg, produced with \LIME~\citep{ribeiro2016trust}?
-In the sequel, we formalize our intuitions and answer these questions theoretically and experimentally.
+In the rest of this paper, we formalize our intuitions and answer these questions theoretically and experimentally.